Greece vs Caribbean (CBI)Golden Visa, side by side — 2026

 |---|---|---|

-| Status | Active | Active |
+| Status | Reformed | Active |

 | Headline minimum | €250,000 | $200,000 |

-| Processing time | 2–6 months | 4–8 months |
+| Processing time | 4–9 months (new applications) | 4–8 months |

-| Path to citizenship | 7 years | Direct (no residency) |
+| Path to citizenship | 7 years | Direct (no residency requirement) |

-| Physical presence | 0 days required | 0 days (most programs) |
+| Physical presence | 0 days required | 0 days (Antigua: 5 days within first 5 years) |

-| Best for | Investors who want a Mediterranean base, a tangible asset, and a Schengen card without relocation pressure. | Frequent travelers, people with restrictive passports, or anyone needing optionality fast. |
+| Best for | Investors who want a tangible Mediterranean asset and a zero-presence Schengen card — or HNW retirees who can use the 7% foreign-pensioner regime. | Frequent travellers, holders of restrictive passports, or anyone needing optionality fast. |

 Category by category